League Transfers Key Hiking Junction and Wildlife Habitat to Redwood National Park

 Generous gifts to the Redwood Land Fund from generations of members have enabled Save the Redwoods League to continue working with our partner organizations and the community to reconnect the parks’ ancient redwood groves, restore prime wildlife habitat for imperiled species, and create a welcoming destination for visitors.

-A New, Important Step in Protecting the Corridor
+Land Transfer an Important Step in Protecting the Corridor

-Today, the League transferred the 5.9-acre Berry Glen Trail Connection property to Redwood National Park (RNP), securing crucial wildlife habitat and important trail connections into the park’s two largest ancient redwood groves.
+In spring 2017, the League transferred the 5.9-acre Berry Glen Trail Connection property to Redwood National Park (RNP), securing crucial wildlife habitat and important trail connections into the park’s two largest ancient redwood groves.
 The transfer is a significant step forward in protecting lands in the Prairie Creek Scenic Corridor, a long and narrow stretch of privately held lands surrounded by park lands.

 One mile north of the town of Orick and surrounded by RNP forests, the Berry Glen Trail Connection, forested with second-growth redwoods and native brush, sits along a scenic corridor of Highway 101.
 The transfer was made possible with $87,000 in federal funding from the Land and Water Conservation Fund (LWCF) that uses offshore oil and gas lease revenues, not tax dollars, and applies them to environmental conservation.